MrSimple07/StabilityCoefficient_Analysis/README.md

 Each model's response to prompt variations across the four tasks is analyzed in detail.

+# Dataset Information
+Each task in the project involves evaluating different models across four datasets:

+- **CheGeka**: The task contains questions from the game “What?
+Where?
+When?" and is a question-and-answer task with a free answer.
+- **LCS**: The longest common subsequence is an algorithmic task from BIG-Bench.
+This problem consists of pairs of strings as input, and language models are expected to predict the length of the longest common subsequence between them correctly.
+- **RutEdox**: Russian Detoxification Diagnostic (ruDetox) is a parallel text detoxification corpus based on the RuSSE-Detox competition.
+Text detoxification is the task of text style transfer - changing the style of the text while maintaining the original meaning and fluency.
+- **ruOpenBookQA**: RuOpenBookQA is a QA dataset with multiple-choice elementary-level science questions, which probe understanding of 1k+ core science facts.

+The datasets are preprocessed to create prompt variations for each question.

 # Results & Conclusions
 The results of the Stability Coefficient calculations can be found in the docs file.
 Key insights include: